 Children’s social care services or the police cannot require the case manager to suspend a member of staff or a volunteer, although they should give appropriate weight to their advice.
 The power to suspend is vested in the employer.
 However, where a discussion concludes that there should be enquiries by the children’s social care services and/or an investigation by the police, the LADO(s) should canvass police and children’s social care services for views about whether the accused member of staff needs to be suspended from contact with children in order to inform consideration of suspension.
 Police involvement does not make it mandatory to suspend a member of staff; this decision should be taken on a case-by-case basis having undertaken a risk assessment.

 If a suspended person is to return to work, the employer should consider what help and support might be appropriate (e.g. a phased return to work and/or provision of a mentor), and also how best to manage the member of staff's contact with the child concerned, if still in the workplace.

 Police will make an informed decision on making an arrest based on the information known at the time.
 If an arrest is justified, and following the custody process, the officer in the case will consider if the threshold for bail conditions has been met and either release the suspect on bail with conditions or release under investigation (RUI) without conditions.
-This decision should be shared with the LADO for ongoing risk management.
+The decision to arrest is not always an accurate reflection of the risk posed, and any decisions around management of the suspect and arrest/interview should be shared with the LADO for ongoing risk management.